dataclay/cli-tools/README.md

 > + Windows PowerShell.
 Users should have privileges to run PowerShell scripts from the PowerShell prompt.

 >#### macOS Environments
 >+ Python—version 2.6 or later.
-All recent versions of macOS already come bundled with Python.
+The most recent versions of macOS *do not* come bundled with Python any longer.
 Enter `python --version` at a new terminal prompt to verify installation—if you see a version number, Python is installed and ready.
+If you do not have Python installed, [download it](https://www.python.org/downloads/) and install it on your macOS machine.

 ### Project Requirements
 To version an After Effects project with Templater's command line interface, you should first have the following required resources within your project's working directory:

 *	An Adobe After Effects project file that is already rigged for Templater.
 The project file should open within After Effects without displaying any error dialogs related to missing dependencies such as fonts, footage sources, etc.
-*	A [`templater-options.json`](https://github.com/dataclay/cli-tools/blob/master/Windows/templater-options.json) file that specifies Templater's configuration and options in JSON format
+*	A [`templater-options.json`](https://github.com/dataclay/cli-tools/blob/master/Windows/templater-options.json) file that specifies Templater's configuration and options in JSON format.
 *	The CLI launcher script—either [`templater.ps1`](https://github.com/dataclay/cli-tools/tree/master/Windows/templater.ps1) for Windows Powershell or [`templater.sh`](https://github.com/dataclay/cli-tools/tree/master/OSX/templater.sh) provided for macOS Terminal.

+>#### NOTE
+>The `templater-options.json` file you use for your project depends on which version of Templater you are running.
+Choose the appropriate file according to your operating system and the version of Templater you are running.

 On Windows, for example, a directory listing of a weather forecast project should include the following files at a bare minimum: